EmanuelaBoros/ocr-daniel-procedure/README.md

 * 2733 documents in French
 * Documents are separated in different folders via languages
 * Corpus files are also divided based on languages
-* 1 large corpus file that include every articles
+* 1 large corpus file that includes every article

 ## OCR-Noise Injection